Is the VRM-enabled customer a black belt gorilla?

 While watching the video, I saw the gorilla (the effect of knowing it was coming), but I missed something else important–some acknowledgement or attribution that this was derived from Daniel Simons and Christopher Chabris’ work.

 And that, to me, is shameful.
 SAP’s marketing team should have higher principles.

 IIW XV hvrd.me/TKCiqg

-About a year ago from VRM's Twitter via twitterfeed
+About 2 years ago from VRM's Twitter via twitterfeed